mterwill/mterwill.com/content/posts/framework-for-performance-engineering.md

   with you.
 This sets aside time for you to triage one-off reports into stories without interrupting your normal prioritization flow.
 Office hours allow you to _look_ at new issues without obligating yourself to _fix_ them.

-If you found this interesting and have thoughts or questions, I'd [love to chat][me].
-Thanks!

 [why-perf-matters]: https://developers.google.com/web/fundamentals/performance/why-performance-matters/
 [1205]: https://xkcd.com/1205/